alexandrefalher/ros2_ws/README.md

 I assume that you already installed ROS 2 Foxy, colcon and you have sourced the correct script (often /opt/ros2/foxy/setup.bash).
 I'm using Visual Studio Code and Python 3.x.x, the .vscode will help you having correct path to the needed python ressources, essentially for vscode intellisense.

-For the steps below, i assule you are in the root directory.
+For the steps below, i assume you are in the root directory.

 ## Compile
 ```